ton-blockchain/docs/docs/howto/step-by-step.md

 in the "user-friendly" form (to be displayed by user-friendly clients).
 Notice that both forms (base64 and base64url) are valid and must be accepted.

 Incidentally, other binary data related to the TON Blockchain have similar "armored" base64 representations, differing by their first bytes.
-For example, the ubiquitious 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence as follows:
+For example, the ubiquitous 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence as follows:
 - one tag byte 0x3E, meaning that this is a public key
 - one tag byte 0xE6, meaning that this is a Ed25519 public key
 - 32 bytes containing the standard binary representation of the Ed25519 public key